Alluxio/alluxio/docs/en/operation/StressBench.md

 These tasks are run on the job worker, and eventually report back to the job master.

 ## Consistent Results
-When testing results are inconsistent and wildy variable, it makes trusting the results more difficult.
+When testing results are inconsistent and wildly variable, it makes trusting the results more difficult.
 Therefore, there are some features that help StressBench to be consistent with results.

 ### Barriers